dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

 T <- M : [ Diagnostics IPC Protocol ] - Monitor sends a Diagnostics IPC Protocol command T -> M : [ Advertise ] - Target reconnects to Monitor with a _new_ connection and re-sends the advertise message
 ```

+It is important to emphasize that a connection **_should not_** be reused for multiple Diagnostic IPC Protocol commands.